Aled Edwards: Personal

-Edwards has been married to Elizabeth Edwards since 1985, and they have three children and four grandchildren.
-Elizabeth is director of BioZone and Professor of Chemical Engineering and Applied Chemistry at the University of Toronto, and winner of Canada’s 2016 Killam Prize for Engineering, among other awards.
+Edwards has been married to Elizabeth Edwards since 1985, and they have three children and five grandchildren.
+Elizabeth is director of BioZone and Professor of Chemical Engineering and Applied Chemistry at the University of Toronto, an Officer of the Order of Canada, and winner of Canada's 2016 Killam Prize for Engineering, among other awards.
 She is the daughter of Leonhard and Jeanne Wolfe, who was awarded the Order of Canada in 2009 for her contributions to Canadian planning.
-Aled’s brother, Owain Edwards, is an entomologist at CSIRO in Australia.
+Aled's brother, Owain Edwards, is an entomologist at CSIRO in Australia.